valentiniluis/watch-io/README.md

 ## Stack

-Estão sendo usadas as seguintes tecnologias no desenvolvimento do projeto:
+Foram usadas as seguintes tecnologias no desenvolvimento do projeto:

 ### Front-End